 2. Three-way matching before the bill posts

 Three-way matching is the AP control that checks PO ↔ Receipt ↔ Invoice agree before payment.
-In a real PO-to-accounting flow, the match happens automatically:
+In a real PO-to-accounting flow, the match starts from a connected record:

 match_flag = (PO.confirmed_lines == Receipt.received_lines == Invoice.lines)

-If all three agree, the bill posts cleanly.
-If they don't, the variance is surfaced with the full context — supplier reply, receiving variance, price corrections, freight notes — and the bookkeeper resolves with one screen instead of three email threads.
+If all three agree, the bill can move cleanly.
+If they don't, the variance should surface with the full context — supplier reply, receiving variance, price corrections, freight notes — so the bookkeeper reviews one order record instead of three email threads.

 3. GL coding that survives the handoff

 Each line on the bill needs to land on the right General Ledger account.
-For an SMB, that's usually a small set of categories (COGS by department, freight, supplies, etc.), but the categorization has to follow from the PO.
+For many operators, that means a manageable set of categories (COGS by department, freight, supplies, etc.), but the categorization has to follow from the PO.
 A PO line tagged "produce" should hit the produce GL; a freight line should hit freight; tax should hit tax.

-The tools that do this well let the PO carry GL coding from drafting.
-The tools that don't push raw line items and force the bookkeeper to re-code in QuickBooks or Xero.
+The tools that do this well let the PO carry accounting context from drafting through receiving.
+The tools that don't push raw line items and force the bookkeeper to re-code or reinterpret the purchase in QuickBooks or Xero.

 4. The audit trail follows the bill